 - Click Add to your tenant.
-If you are not signed into to your tenant, the Provisioning Service will ask for your Tenant Admin credentials.
+If you aren't signed into to your tenant, the Provisioning Service will ask for your Tenant Admin credentials.

 - From the Permissions requested dialog box, select Consent on behalf of your organization and then select Accept.

-The provisioning service requires these permissions to create the tenant app catalog, install the application into the tenant app catalog and provision the site template.
-There is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
-You must accept these permissions to proceed with the installation.
+The look book service requires these permissions to create the tenant App Catalog, install the application into the tenant App Catalog and provision the site template.
+There's no overall impact on your tenant.
+These permissions are explicitly used for the purpose of the solution installation.
+You must accept these permissions to continue with the installation.

 Make the destination URL for your site something friendly to your employees such as "/sites/MyTraining" or "/teams/LearnMicrosoft365".

-- Click Provision when ready to install learning pathways into your tenant environment.
-The provisioning process will take up to 15 minutes.
-You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.
+Click Provision when ready to install learning pathways into your tenant environment.
+The provisioning process can take up to 15 minutes.
+You will be notified via email when the site is ready.